Albertyhu/BlogClient/readme.md

 4. Perusing through other users' profiles
 ![Members area](https://i.imgur.com/fAbtCfh.jpg)

-5. Bulk upload images
+5. Bulk upload and manage images
 ![Gallery](https://i.imgur.com/G7nGoRi.jpg)

 6. Use filters to search for content on the site
 ![Filtered search results](https://i.imgur.com/SPMivbf.jpg)

 **Making an app that anyone can use**